-Figure 21 - North Elevation -Entry Detail (Chirag Patney, 2020)
+Figure 21 - North Elevation - Entry Detail (Patney 2020)

 The original Congregational Church structure is clad with limestone, embellished detailing, and two three-pointed arched doorways on the eastern elevation of the building (Figure 22).
-However, the two doorways have been infilled with brick and are only a façade, currently being used as storage for maintenance equipment.
-Other features include a 16-foot stained glass window on the west facing wall that dominates the elevation of the structure and is dedicated to Maria Barber, in addition to the church bell that was once housed in the 50ft spire bell tower (Figures 23-25).
-The bell is now on a concrete pad prominently placed in the plaza near the main entrance to the Library off Church Street (Figure 18).
+However, the two doorways have been infilled with brick and are only a façade.
+Other features include a 16-foot stained glass window on the west facing wall that dominates the elevation of the structure and is dedicated to Maria Barber, in addition to the church bell that was once housed in the 50ft spire bell tower (Figures

+23-25).
+The bell is now on a concrete pad prominently placed in the plaza near the main entrance to the Library along Church Street (Figure 18).

-Figure 22 - Current Photograph, 2020: West Elevation - Maria Barber Stained Glass Window Detail (Chirag Patney, 2020)
+Figure 22 - West Elevation - Maria Barber Stained Glass Window Detail (Patney 2020)

-Figure 23 - Current Photograph, 2020: North Elevation (Chirag Patney, 2020)
+Figure 23 - North Elevation (Patney 2020)

-Figure 24 - Archival Photograph, 2014: showing a view of the western stained-glass window "Sacred to the memory of Maria Barber" in the Helson Gallery after the window has been treated for UV protection.
-The brass plaque below the window reads, "This property was donated by the members and Adherents of the Congregational Church to the Village of Georgetown for a Free Public Library" (Esquesing Historical Society Archives, EHS 04584)
+Figure 24 - A view of the western stained-glass window "Sacred to the memory of Maria Barber" in the Helson Gallery after the window has been treated for UV protection.
+The brass plaque below the window reads, "This property was donated by the members and Adherents of the Congregational Church to the Village of Georgetown for a Free Public Library" (Esquesing Historical Society Archives 2014, EHS 04584)